wcamarao/cappuccino/Readme.md

 # mock.js

-  javascript mocking library built on should.js
+  mock.js is a javascript mocking library built on should.js

 ## Installation